KygoSkyrus/react-skyblog/NOTES.md

 ## defects
+- convert all the anchor tag in the not admin componeddnts to link in order to avoid page reload when redirecting to another page
+- also there should be a way to delet cloud images when a blog is deleted
 - write the logic to check in url that the asked blog even exists or not,if not then redirect  to error page {i think this can be solved if the page loads oonly after the respnose is recived from the server,,only then move forward to redirect to any route}
 - visibility [button] is not workinnh
 - summernote is not working ...unanle to get the inner html i think..